walski/handlebars.jquery.js/README.md

   * write your Handlebars template just inside the DOM element
   * bind a model to the template
   * supports any kind of model that is compatible to jQuery's data() API
+  * can render simple collections in combination with [collection.jquery.js](https://github.com/walski/collection.jquery.js) or compatible collections

 ## Installation